Frequently Asked Questions About Parking

 Visitors and employees who choose not to obtain an SPC Card can pay for parking by obtaining a short-term parking access ticket at the Marshall Avenue Visitor entrance or the Kellogg Boulevard entrance.

-Student SPC Cards are available at the SPC Card Office throughout the year.
+Student SPC Cards are available at the One Stop Office, located in room 1300, throughout the year.
 Check your email for specific details at the beginning of the term.

 $15.00 for each replacement card.

-Anyone who needs to replace their SPC Card must first go to the parking window and obtain a receipt of payment for a lost or stolen SPC Card or a receipt of replacement for a defective SPC Card.
-Once the receipt is obtained take it to Information Technology Services (Room 1470) to obtain your new card.
+Anyone who needs to replace their SPC Card must first go to the Tuition Office windows and obtain a receipt of payment for a lost or stolen SPC Card.
+Once the receipt is obtained take it to One Stop (room 1300) to obtain your new card.

-Please use the intercom located on every device to talk with the parking attendant, Parking Office or Public Safety and state why you forgot your SPC Card before you request a short term parking ticket to gain entry; an exception may be granted under exigent circumstances to allow you to both enter and exit that day.
-Continually forgetting your SPC Card will result in having to request a short term parking ticket and having to pay the short term parking ticket even if you possess a SPC Card.
+Please use the intercom located on every parking gate to talk with the parking attendant, Parking Office or Public Safety and state why you forgot your SPC Card before you request a short term parking ticket to gain entry; an exception may be granted under exigent circumstances to allow you to both enter and exit that day.
+Continually forgetting or failure to replace your SPC Card will result in having to request a short term parking ticket upon entry and having to pay the short term parking ticket rate upon exit if you do not possess an SPC Card.

 Parking rates/payment for access card